A Human Resources Guide

 Districts that delay or rely on passive strategies—waiting for candidates to find out about available positions and apply—will not get the recruitment results they want and need to spread excellence throughout schools.

-This 5-page toolkit (which can be downloaded as a PDF) walks districts through the key recruiting steps.
-Each step includes actions and linked tools, also available below.
-Page 5 summarizes all the actions into one linked checklist.
+This four-step Recruitment Action Planner for Districts walks districts through the key recruiting steps.
+Each step includes actions and linked tools, which are also available below.
+The planner also explains details and considerations for the key steps.

 The major recruiting steps covered include: